CorySchulz/Rect/README.md

 # Rect

-Rect is a front-end framework for easily assembling responsive pages in a responsive, rectangle layout.
+Rect is a front-end framework for quickly assembling pages in a responsive, rectangle layout.

 Rect allows you to declate the shape and size of each box for desktop and mobile states using a 16 column grid for the desktop view and an 8 column grid for mobile.